notgiven688/jitterphysics/README.md

  - Every platform which supports .NET, Mono or Xamarin
  - Works with the Mono framework on Linux/Mac without any recompilation
  - Also supports the Xbox360 and Windows Phone _(up to v0.1.7)_
  - No dependencies.
-Every 3D engine/framework is supported: OpenTK, SlimDX, SharpDX, XNA, IrrlichtEngine, Urho3D
+Works with every 3D engine/framework.

 **Overall Design**
  - Written in pure C# with a clean and object orientated API